 After the UE generates the SUCI, it starts timers T3519 and T3510, stores the SUCI, and sends the SUCI to the AMF.
 If AMF receives SUCI, it will pass it to AUSF without cheacking whether the SUCI is a replay message or not.
 AUSF forward the SUCI to UDM.
 If the UE does not receive a response from the AMF within the timer T3510, it will resend the stored SUCI to the network.
 In extreme cases, the UE may send the same SUCI to the network five times, that is, it is possible that the UDM will receive the same SUCI five times.
 After the timer T3519 expires, the UE generates a new SUCI, stores it, and starts a new round of SUCI transmission.
 This means that the same SUCI received within 60s in the UDM should be seen as a valid SUCI rather than a replay attack, otherwise the SUCI retransimission mechanism in the UE will not take effect.

 In order to identifiy a real SUCI replay attack and not break the SUCI retransimission mechanism, UDM applies the message queue of the storage data unit (DU), together with the database storing public key, to determine whether the received SUCI is a replay attack.
 The structure of Data Unit (DU: Data Unit) is DU={SUCI, SUPI, Timestamp}.
-During the timer T3519, the DU will be used as a comparison tag to identify whether the received SUCI is a SUCI retransmitted by a legitimate user.
+During the timer TUDM whose value is set to T3519, the DU will be used as a comparison tag to identify whether the received SUCI is a SUCI retransmitted by a legitimate user.
 That is, the SUCI received subsequently will be compared with the SUCI in the DU.
 If the same, the received SUCI will not be discarded and will be processed further.
 If they are different, the public key in the SUCI is applied to judge whether the SUCI is a replay attack.
 The concrete steps are as follows.

 After receiving SUCI, UDM sets timestamp to the time when SUCI is received, and searches for SUCI in the message queue of the stored DUs.
-If SUCI is found and the timestamp in the corresponding DU is within T3519 time, UDM gets SUPI in the corresponding DU.
+If SUCI is found and the timestamp in the corresponding DU is within TUDMtime, UDM gets SUPI in the corresponding DU.
 UDM obtains the long-term key of the UE according to SUPI, generates an authentication vector and returns it to the UE.

 UDM removes the DUs whose time is before 60s in the message queue according to the timestamp.